Mutual Attestation: Why and How

 Since the SGX enclave trusts no outside input, the MRENCLAVE should be hard-coded into source files used for identity verification logic.
 Therefore, changing the MRENCLAVE value an enclave tries to match against will change the MRENCLAVE of the enclave itself.
 When two enclaves want to remotely attest each other, it is impossible to decide which enclave is to be built first.

-Teaclave resolves this problem by replying on third-party auditors.
+Teaclave resolves this problem by relying on third-party auditors.
 We assume that there will be several parties trusted by all participants of Teaclave's computation tasks (could platforms, data providers, and customers, etc).
 The source code and binaries of Teaclave are audited by these trusted parties.
 Once the auditors decided that Teaclave is secure, they sign and publish the identities of audited enclaves.
 The public keys of the auditors are hard-coded in Teaclave enclave source via build time configuration, while the enclave measures and their signatures are loaded from outside at runtime.
 Each enclave will verify that the enclave measures are indeed signed by the auditors before serving any requests.

 # In the Repository

 The keys directory in the source tree contain the key pairs of three fake auditing parties for PoC purposes.
 Private keys are also included to deliver a smooth build and test process.
 In production, builders of Teaclave should obtain the public keys, enclave identities, and the signatures directly from the auditors.